 supplement or vice versa.
 There have been hundreds of studies in humans with

 CoQ10 and hardly any with ubiquinol.
-This does not mean the latter is not of
+This does not mean the latter offers less

 medical benefit, we just don't know as much about it yet.